julienduroure/BleRiFa/_tools/2016-05-20-tool_autorefspace.md

 ![Choose]({{site.base_url}}/assets/img/AutoRefSpace/choose_ref.png)
 <br/>
 You can now change Reference Space for your bone.
-Click on 'activate' again to go disable dynamic references.
+Click on 'activate' again to disable dynamic references.
 **Note that is mode is only used for tests.
 Do not try to insert keyframes on this dropdown list.**
 Use 'Generation' to continue process, and be able to insert keyframes on Reference Space.